FreshPopcorn42/JustSomeScripts/README.md

 Dont ever run a script you found on the internet without first checking what it ACTUALLY does.
 Thanks.

+## NEW
+Get my installer.sh and pull all these projects from your commandline! installer.sh will be further improved soon...

 ### Firefox
 Installs Firefox and uBlock Origin, updates packages.